jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-02-01-mobula6-tinywhoop-full-review/index.md

 #### 🌄 Maiden outdoor flight, stock 300mah battery 🔋

 I was **very impressed how this little guy held up outdoors** and did not expect it to be that good.
-My house was a bit too small to be able to fly indoors in acro mode, but that was not the case outside.
+My house is a bit too small to be able to fly indoors in acro mode, but that was not the case outside.
 I really **loved flying it in acro mode**!
 Locked in tune and easy to handle!
 If you watch one video only, watch the one below.

 <div style="text-align: center">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/wsYHAh6wjLY?rel=0" frameBorder="0" allowFullScreen title="Mobula6 maiden outdoor flight"></iframe>